-Alt tag and image titles are also used to improve accessibility of your website for those with poor vision or screen reader devices.
-A screen reader will read the entire text article and when it comes to an image, then it will say Image: Title XYZ.
-This allows the user to know why you added the image there even if they cannot see it.
+Alt tag and image titles are also used to improve the accessibility of your website for those with poor vision or screen reader devices.

 How to Add Alt Text to an Image in WordPress

-You can also add alt text to an image by visiting Media » Library and clicking on the Edit link below the image.
+You can also add alt text to an image by going to Media » Library and clicking on the image to edit it.

 How to Add Image Title in WordPress